 The whole idea of building a self-sufficient homestead can seem really appealing, but it can also quickly become overwhelming.
-Grow your food, raise your food, build your home, preserve your food, build off grid systems, switch heat sources, cut your own rags, etc., etc., etc. Does anyone really do it all???
+The list of potential homestead projects is endless: grow your food, raise animals, build your home, preserve your food, build off grid systems, switch heat sources, cut your own rags, etc., etc., etc. Does anyone really do it all???

 I usually get the bug to take on a few projects–generally, those that are food-related.
 I like cooking good food, canning what my hubby grows, helping to process maple syrup… But even those few things can feel like too much when I’m also trying to wrangle three kids, homeschool, and keep up with daily responsibilities.

-This year has been a lesson in burn-out for me.
+I’ve been burnt out many times.
 I’m coming to realize how important it is to keep our project lists manageable.

 (A porch rebuild project that my husband completed in under 3 weeks.)

 In our house, we each generally have responsibility for certain projects.
 I tend to do food preservation and general animal care; my husband tends to do food growing, butchering, and building/renovation projects.
 Of course, there are many jobs that wouldn’t get done without each other’s help.
 There are jobs at which we fail miserably.
 And of course, there are many projects that we don’t take on at all!

 So how do you choose which projects you should take on?

 - Research before you begin.
 Do a lot of reading/video watching/pro-con weighing before you bring home an animal or rent an excavator.
 It’s good to know what you’re getting into before you start.